AnimeThemes/animethemes-server/README.md

 ### Elasticsearch

-If we want to enable scout, we need to configure [Elasticsearch](/AnimeThemes/animethemes-server/wiki/Elasticsearch).
+If we want to enable scout, we need to configure Elasticsearch.

-If we have configured Elasticsearch, migrate and import models into our indices using:
+If we have installed Elasticsearch, migrate and import models into our indices using:

 ```sh
 # Run the elastic migrations